mmiele/TechnicalNotes/Teams/python-deploy-conversation-bot.md

-# Teams Conversational Bot
+# Teams conversation Bot

-This article shows how to install a conversational bot in Teams using App Studio.
+This article shows how to install a conversation bot in Teams using App Studio.
-You can use the example code on GitHub at this location: [conversational bot](https://github.com/microsoft/botbuilder-python/tree/josh/samples/samples/57.teams-conversation-bot).
+You can use the example code on GitHub at this location: [conversation bot](https://github.com/microsoft/botbuilder-python/tree/josh/samples/samples/57.teams-conversation-bot).

 ## Teams Setup